symfony/symfony-docs/book/forms.rst

 .. code-block:: php

     if ($form->isValid()) {
-        // persist the $product object to the databse
+        // persist the $product object to the database
         // or do anything else you need to do

         return $this->redirect($this->generateUrl('store_product_success'));